opensearch-project/project-website/_posts/2025-11-12-adaptive-refresh-for-resilient-segment-replication.md

 Before we go any further, it's worth understanding how Lucene manages searcher refreshes, which forms the basis of segment replicated systems.

-## Understanding Lucene's Refresh Mechanism
+## Understanding Lucene's refresh mechanism

 Lucene exposes a clean refresh story around readers and reference management.
 The core abstraction is the  **‘ReferenceManager’**.